ashleyquevedo/gridgame/README.md

 node server.js
 ```

-Files also include separate game and HTML files to explore the multiplayer version!
+Files also include separate game and HTML files to explore the multiplayer version

 ## Multiplayer: